What's The Deal With Cortisol Face?

 Significant facial swelling is likely caused by an underlying medical condition.
 The disease Cushing Syndrome is a condition in which the body overproduces cortisol, which can lead to overall swelling including the face.
 Cushing Syndrome can be caused by the prolonged use of corticosteroids or a tumor in the pituitary, which is termed Cushing Disease as opposed to Cushing Syndrome.
 The swelling in those with Cushing Syndrome or Cushing Disease is called Moon Face or Moon Facies, and is much more apparent and indicative of a more serious health issue.

 So, if you have a client coming in claiming to have "cortisol face," advise them that it is likely due to diet, salt intake, sleep or allergies.
-Assist them with a relaxing lymphatic drainage massage and provide them with lifestyle education to help minimize their facial pufiness.
-If they are experiencing high amounts of stress, recommend a treatment and provide them with the tools in your toolbox to help manage stress.
+Assist them with a relaxing lymphatic drainage massage and provide them with lifestyle education to help minimize their facial puffiness.
+If they are experiencing high amounts of stress, recommend a treatment, and provide them with the tools in your toolbox to help manage stress.

 More in Trends